hackclub/ai-safety-dance/intro.md

 (There's an optional sign-up at the end, *if* you want to save these cards for long-term study.
 Note: *I do not own or control this app*, it's third-party.
 If you'd rather use the open source flashcard app [Anki](https://apps.ankiweb.net/index.html), **here's [a downloadable Anki deck](TODO)**!)

+**(Beta-readers: Hey don't sign up yet for Orbit, these flashcards may or may not change before the final version)**

 <a id="review_1"></a>

 <orbit-reviewarea>